Ottoman Imperial Mosques – Istanbul (part 1)

 ATIK VALIDE MOSQUE (1586)

-Atik Valide Mosque - Ottoman Imperial Mosques
+Atik Valide Camii - Ottoman Imperial Mosques

 Atik Valide Mosque

-SULTAN AHMED MOSQUE / BLUE MOSQUE (1616)
+BLUE MOSQUE (1616)

-Without any doubt, the magnificent Sultan Ahmed Mosque or Blue Mosque is the most famous of all Ottoman imperial mosques.
+Without any doubt, the magnificent Sultan Ahmed or Blue Mosque is the most famous of all Ottoman imperial mosques.
 Positioned directly opposite Hagia Sophia, it’s a spectacular image and a breath taking historic structure, in the most central part of old Istanbul.

 Sultan Ahmed I commissioned its construction to reassert Ottoman power after the Peace of Zsitvatorok and the crushing loss in the 1603-1618 Ottoman – Safavid war.